SayakKDutta/DEMAND_FORECAST_ELECTRICITY_USA_MSEPROJECT/README.md

 - Contributions and feedback are welcome through pull requests and issue submissions.

 ## Acknowledgments
-The dataset [Dataset](DATASET/Final_Total_Dataframe_Stats.csv) used in this analysis is sourced from [https://www.eia.gov/electricity/data/state/] and is publicly available.
+The [Dataset](DATASET/Final_Total_Dataframe_Stats.csv) used in this analysis is sourced from [https://www.eia.gov/electricity/data/state/] and is publicly available.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.